oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/reusing-rcu.md

 #### Reusing an RCU database between JRF domain deployments

-> IMPORTANT: This section only applies for a JRF domain type.
-Skip it if your domain type is simply a WLS or a RestrictedJRF domain.
+{{% notice info %}} This section only applies for a JRF domain type.
+Skip it if your domain type is `WLS` or `Restricted JRF`.
+{{% /notice %}}

-When you deploy a JRF domain for the first time, the domain will add itself to its RCU database tables, and also create a 'wallet' file in the domain's home directory that enables access to the domain's data in the RCU DB.
+When you deploy a JRF domain for the first time, the domain will add itself to its RCU database tables, and also create a 'wallet' file in the domain's home directory that enables access to the domain's data in the RCU database.
 This wallet is encrypted using an OPSS key password that you supply to the domain using a secret.

 If it is important to reuse or share the same database and data between deployments of your domain, then it is also important locate and preserve its OPSS wallet password and wallet file.
 An OPSS wallet password and wallet file allows a JRF deployment to access a FMW infrastructure database that has already been initialized and used before.

-When a domain is first deployed, the WebLogic Kubernetes Operator will copy its OPSS wallet file from the domain home and store it in the domain's introspect domain configmap.
-For a domain that has been created using Model in Image, here has how to export this wallet file for reuse:
+When a domain is first deployed, the operator will copy its OPSS wallet file from the domain home and store it in the domain's introspector domain config map.
+For a domain that has been created using Model in Image, here is how to export this wallet file for reuse:

     ```
     kubectl -n MY_DOMAIN_NAMESPACE \